valgaze/speedybot/docs/bun.md

 ## Step III: Setup your SpeedyBot Listener

 <el-alert
-    title="⛔️ Nobody is listening"
+    title="⛔️ PROBLEM: Nobody is listening ⛔️"
     type="error"
+    :closable="false"
+    effect="dark"
+  />

-    description="You may have noticed that if you tried to submit any data back from a card-- nothing happens " />
+You may have noticed that if you tried to submit any data back from a card-- nothing happens, ex:

 <img
     src="https://raw.githubusercontent.com/valgaze/speedybot-utils/main/assets/various/new/card_nosubmit.gif"